 On February 3, 2015, we brought suit in the United States District Court for the Northern District of Illinois, Eastern Division, against Nestlé Purina PetCare Company ("Nestlé") seeking monetary damages and injunctive relief based on Nestlé's alleged infringement of a patent held by us.
 In response, Nestlé filed a petition for Inter Partes Review ("IPR") with the Patent Trial and Appeal Board ("PTAB") of the United States Patent and Trademark Office to challenge certain of the claims in our patent.
-Nestlé obtained a stay of the lawsuit in district court until the PTAB agreed to consider Nestle's petition and issued its substantive decision on the IPR's patent challenges.
+Nestlé obtained a stay of the lawsuit in district court until the PTAB agreed to consider Nestlé's petition and issued its substantive decision on the IPR's patent challenges.

-The PTAB agreed to consider Nestle's petition, but on June 20, 2016, upheld all of the challenged claims in our patent.
-In July 2016, Nestlé filed a motion for reconsideration of the PTAB's decision, which remains pending, as does the stay of our lawsuit in district court.
+The PTAB agreed to consider Nestlé's petition, and on June 20, 2016, issued an order stating that Nestlé had not shown by a preponderance of the evidence that any of the challenged claims in our patent are unpatentable.
+In July 2016, Nestlé filed a motion for reconsideration of the PTAB's decision, which was denied in February 2017 and has since been appealed by Nestlé.
+The stay of our lawsuit in district court was lifted, but Nestlé sought another stay until the pending appeal is decided.
+Nestlé's request for a stay was denied on March 24, 2017.